grecoe/CloudAI/Demos/AmlWorkbenchFullExample/README.md

 # A Developers Perspective: Building and deploying machine learning models using Microsoft Azure Machine Learning Workbench with containers on a Kubernetes cluster
 <sup>Created by Dan Grecoe, a Microsoft employee</sup>

+> <b>NOTE</b> Azure Machine Learning Workbench was deprecated in September 2018.
+Information about that can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/overview-what-happened-to-workbench).
+However, concepts around machine learning and consumption of those models may still be useful to the reader.

 This repository introduces data science and machine learning at a very high level.
 Using that knowledge, a problem was is identified at a manufacturing facility in which machine learning would be useful.